-As the top destination in Texas, San Antonio blends history and fun into a bite-sized vacation for kids.
-From the crowd-pleasing River Walk to the San Antonio Zoo to several museums perfect for kids, families will find lots to do for a long weekend getaway.
-In addition to fun attractions for kids, the food in San Antonio is a favorite with kids and teens.
-With tacos, nachos and queso leading the way, Tex Mex favorites are also kid favorites.
+San Antonio is the top destination in Texas.
+It is so popular since it blends history and fun into an easy getaway for travelers.
+From the River Walk to several museums to the San Antonio Zoo, families will find lots to do for a long weekend getaway.
+Don’t forget the food, Tex-Mex is a favorite with kids and teens.
 Here are the top things to do in San Antonio with kids.

 The River Walk